 Grads to Be ProgramEmpowered, Educated and Undocumented Students

 The Grads to Be Program began in Spring 2016 to provide a variety of services and resources for undocumented students at Fullerton College.
 The program’s focus is on students overall wellness as a means to facilitate and enhance their educational experience at Fullerton College and complete their educational goals on a timely basis.
 A holistic approach enables our staff to address the multiple stressors associated with being undocumented in order for students to thrive personally, academically and professionally.
-The programs supports students’ resiliency and fosters a welcoming environment for them to fulfill their maximum potential.
+The program supports students’ resiliency and fosters a welcoming environment for them to fulfill their maximum potential.